joshfrench/om-wiki-fork/Tutorial.md

 ```

 Refresh your browser.
 You should see just one `h1` tag on the
 page.
-Copy and past the `om/root` expression and edit the second
+Copy and paste the `om/root` expression and edit the second
 to look like the following:

 ```clj